shokiami/GeoKnowr/README.md

 At this point, we would like to acknowledge all third-party technologies/tools that inspired or helped us along the way:
 - GeoGuessr (obviously).
 - Google Maps and Google Street View for data collection and testing (all of our street view imagery came from Google's APIs).
 - PyTorch pretrained ResNet-18 (more on this later) which we used for transfer learning ([link](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/He_Deep_Residual_Learning_CVPR_2016_paper.pdf) to ResNet paper).
-This model was trained on a sebset of the ImageNet dataset, consisting of around 1.3 million images.
+This model was trained on a subset of the ImageNet dataset, consisting of around 1.3 million images for standard image classification.

 <br>